Introduction

 SmartREST example

-In addition to the static templates for firmware, software, and configuration provided by Cumulocity IoT there are specific templates available for handling device profiles.
+In addition to the static templates for firmware, software, and configuration provided by Cumulocity there are specific templates available for handling device profiles.
 The 527 static response template is designed to receive the operation.
 The 121 static template can be used to set the current state of device profile:

 - Receive